Health Systems Management Bachelor's Degree Program Highlights

 Program Length: 4 years (120 credit hours)

-Health systems management students can pursue careers in a number of different healthcare settings after graduation, such as hospitals, residential car facilities, outpatient care facilities, rehabilitation facilities, and more.
-Many students from McNeese also go one to successfully pursue graduate degrees in health systems management, or related fields:
+Health systems management students can pursue careers in a number of different healthcare settings after graduation including hospitals, residential car facilities, outpatient care facilities, rehabilitation facilities and more.
+Many students from McNeese also go on to successfully pursue graduate degrees in health systems management or other related fields:

 Graduate Schools or Programs